-Are you confused by the array of marketing terms used to sell cacao products?
+Confused by the sheer multitude of marketing terms used to describe cacao products?
+We’ll try and clear it up for you here.

-Traditional cultures used fermentation on cacao beans to increase the chocolate flavor.
-Chocolate fermentation also helps to reduce cacao's naturally occurring bitterness and the phytic acid present in cacao while increasing the cacao flavor and aroma.
+Traditional cultures employ fermentation of cacao beans to increase the chocolate flavor.
+Chocolate fermentation also helps break down the phytic acid present in cacao, while improving the cacao flavor and aroma.

-Phytic acid is a protective substance present in all nuts, beans, grains, and seeds.
-It prevents the body from absorbing the minerals from these foods by binding to the minerals.
-Hence reducing phytic acid is essential for easier digestion and more efficient mineral absorption from these foods.
-Soaking, sprouting, and fermentation of chocolate cacao beans are the traditional methods by which phytic acid is reduced.
+Phytic acid is a protective substance present in all nuts, grains, beans and seeds.
+It binds to the natural minerals in these foods, preventing the body from absorbing those nutrients.
+Reducing phytic acid is important for easier digestion and better mineral absorption.
+Fermentation of cacao beans is the traditional method to cut down the phytic acid content.

-If not properly fermented and dried, mold and undesirable pathogens may develop.
-Hence, many store-bought cocoa products are treated with high temperatures, Dutch (alkali) processed, or irradiated to kill off bacteria.
-Consequently, this negates many of the potential health benefits of consuming raw cacao (source).
-A study found that the best temperatures for drying and fermentation of chocolate cacao beans were between 112°F - 122°F (source).
-The closer to 122°F that the chocolate fermentation temperature reaches, the better the quality of the dried cacao is.
-Correct fermentation of chocolate cacao beans is important to maintain its nutritional qualities.
-No exposure to high heat treatment should be necessary to kill off pathogens if fermented correctly.
-Hence this enables a producer to maintain a truly raw cacao product.
-What if you prefer the mild, less bitter taste of natural cacao?
-This is why some may wish to consume non-fermented raw cacao.
+The thing is, though, if these beans aren’t properly fermented and dried, mold and undesirable pathogens may develop.
+Many store-bought cocoa products are often treated with high temperatures, Dutch (alkali) processed, or irradiated.
+While this helps kill off the bacteria, it also negates many of the potential health benefits of consuming raw cacao.
+A study discovered that the best temperatures for drying and fermentation of cacao beans were between 112°F - 122°F (source).
+The closer to 122°F the temperature, the better the quality of the dried cacao.
+Exposure to higher temperatures isn’t necessary to kill off pathogens, if the fermentation is done correctly.

 So, Which One Should You Use?

-I, personally, use both!
-If a recipe will benefit from a stronger cacao flavor, I opt for the fermented.
-If I'm making a smoothie with other naturally sweet ingredients to balance the bitterness, I opt for the non-fermented.
-It's worth experimenting as to whether you prefer the taste of either fermented or non-fermented cacao as taste buds differ.
-Wildly Organic stocks both fermented raw cacao and non-fermented raw cacao.
-These beans are USDA certified organic and raw.
-They are sourced from small family farms in the Dominican Republic that have been practicing sustainable farming methods for generations.
+To be honest, there’s nothing stopping you from using both.
+If a recipe benefits from a stronger cacao flavor, fermented is the way to go.
+On the other hand, if you’re making a smoothie with other naturally sweet ingredients, unfermented cacao is probably a better choice.
+It's also worth experimenting as to which of the two you prefer in terms of taste.
+Wildly Organic stocks both fermented raw cacao and unfermented raw cacao.
+Both fermented and non-fermented cacao powder contain high amounts of flavonoids, polyphenols, and antioxidants.
+Our cacao is from beans that are USDA-certified organic and raw.
+They’re sourced from small family farms in the Dominican Republic that have been practicing sustainable farming methods for generations.